joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 ```

 I know from past experience, a project of this size would take me about two weeks to fully update
 myself.
-I'd have to spin up on how Strapi pluigns work (in both v4 and v5), spin up on the code
+I'd have to spin up on how Strapi plugins work (in both v4 and v5), spin up on the code
 base, read the docs on breaking changes, develop the updates, and test.
 The tasks in front of
 us--Claude Code and I--were to update the project dependencies while upgrading the plugin to support
 the v5 major version of Strapi.